 The Organization

-The Vancouver Biennale is a non-profit charitable organization that exhibits great art in public space, creating a catalyst for learning, community engagement, dialogue, and social action.
-Our mission is to make Public Art accessible, engaging, and motivating to create vibrant and inspired communities.
+The Vancouver Biennale is a non-profit charitable organization (with a federal registration number of 85193 4273 RR0001) that exhibits great art in public space, creating a catalyst for learning, community engagement, dialogue, and social action.
+Our mission is to make Public Art accessible, engaging, and motivating while creating vibrant and inspired communities.

-Our exhibitions are unique in the world in that we feature sculpture, new media, film, music and performance.
-We transform the urban landscape into an Open Air Museum, creating unexpected and globally inspired cultural experiences where people live, play, work and transit.
-With each exhibition, we demonstrate that great public art is an economic driver by creating magnetic cultural attractions for visitors, and foundational to creating livable, creatively inspired communities where installations become a social bridge for people of all ages, cultural backgrounds, educational levels and financial wherewithal to come together as neighbours to explore, learn, dialogue and imagine.
+Our exhibitions are unique in the world in that we feature sculpture, new media, film, music, and performance.
+We transform the urban landscape into an Open Air Museum, creating unexpected and globally inspired cultural experiences where people live, play, work, and transit.
+With each exhibition, we demonstrate that great public art is an economic driver by creating magnetic cultural attractions for visitors, and is foundational to creating livable, creatively inspired communities where installations become a social bridge for people of all ages and cultures to come together as neighbours to explore, learn, dialogue and imagine.

-The Vancouver Biennale (Vancouver International Sculpture Biennale/Biennale Internationale de la Sculpture de Vancouver) is funded through grants, corporate sponsorship, gifts in-kind, philanthropic donations and supplemented by the sale of art after each exhibition.
-100% of the net profits from the sale of Biennale artworks are used to fund the exhibitions and programs.
-The Vancouver Biennale charitable registration number is 85193 4273 RR0001.
+The Vancouver Biennale (Vancouver International Sculpture Biennale/Biennale Internationale de la Sculpture de Vancouver) is funded through grants, corporate sponsorship, gifts in-kind, and philanthropic donations and is supplemented by the sale of art after each exhibition.
+One hundred percent of net profits from the sale of Vancouver Biennale artworks are used to fund the Biennale’s exhibitions and programs.

 Programs